amplication/docs/docs/getting-started/plugins.md

 #### PostgreSQL

-[PostgreSQL](https://www.postgresql.org/) is a free and open-source relational database management system (RDBMS) that is designed to be highly scalable, reliable, and powerful.
+[PostgreSQL](https://www.postgresql.org/) is a free and open-source relational database management system that is designed to be highly scalable, reliable, and powerful.
 It is known for its ability to handle large amounts of data and a high volume of queries.

 PostgreSQL can handle complex data structures and relationships.
 It supports a wide range of data types, including arrays, JSON, and XML, and it has robust support for stored procedures, triggers, and views.

 #### MySQL

-[MySQL](https://www.mysql.com/) is an open-source relational database management system (RDBMS) that is widely used in web applications and other software platforms.
+[MySQL](https://www.mysql.com/) is an open-source relational database management system that is widely used in web applications and other software platforms.
 It is known for its reliability, simplicity, and performance.
 It is a powerful tool for storing and managing data in a structured and organized way.

 #### Kafka